nschonni/healthvault-docs/healthvault/concepts/xml-api/writing-data.md

 To write data to HealthVault, use the **PutThings** request.
 The call must specify a single record identifier in the request header and all operations are performed against that record.
 There is no mechanism for performing write operations on multiple records in the same request.

-Data in the request takes the form of thing XML, as discussed in <a href="thing-type-schema.md" id="PageContent_14101_2">Thing Type Schema</a>.
+Data in the request takes the form of thing XML, as discussed in the [thing type schema](/healthvault/concepts/data/thing-types.md) documentation.
 The size of the XML request is limited by the configuration value **maxUncompressedSizeBytes**.
 However, streamed blobs are not considered part of the XML request size.

 When data is written to the record, valid writes will fail if the size of the data being added to the record makes the record size exceed the user’s quota.
 Even deletes may cause the quota to be exceeded due to the audits that are added to track changes to the record.